monello/udemy-ts-drag-drop/README.md

 # udemy-ts-drag-drop
 Course by [Maximilian Schwarzmüller](https://www.udemy.com/user/maximilian-schwarzmuller/) | [Understanding typeScript - 2022 Edition](https://www.udemy.com/share/101sTi3@txHQIZUbxFrEWZRvwzklQTDchIc2f_t0A4JBHVRlwzCrfVl9zudwrfkDhRllkFZ-/)

 At the bottom of most commits you will find notes about the code changes made during that commit.
-I only did this for commits with code changes that progress from the provious commit, so README.md updates don't have notes or navigation.
+I only did this for commits with code changes that progress from the previous commit, so any commits to the README.md don't have notes or navigation.
 I manually added page-navigation to the commits that show progress in the form of code-changes as applied by following the course.

 Some commits deal with key learning points, these I will try to list below in the "Key Commits" section.